 Before you start, check that date and time are set correctly on your camera, especially if you’re using two or more bodies.
 Clients will apreciate receiving images in strict time sequence (see Lightroom workflow for multi-camera projects).

 4. Smile, chat …

 For a photographer like me, covering a conference is like Christmas and birthday rolled into one.
 I get to spend a day with 50, 100 or 1,000 people, and it’s my job to photograph them!
-They’ll probably be aware that you are the official photographer, and though some will not want to engage with you, most will at least tolerate your camera.
+They are usually aware that I’m the official photographer, and though some do not want to engage with me, most will at least tolerate the camera.
 I try to be considerate and helpful, and I smile a lot.
 I never insist on interacting with a delegate, but whenever there’s an opening I’m happy to stop and chat for a moment.
 Such exchanges put the person concerned – and those around him – at ease, and you get much better shots when you are no longer perceived as a threat.
 Some people may even ask explicitly for a portrait.
 I always take these requests seriously.
 I ask the person to move into better light, and I exchange cards so that I can send them the best shot afterwards.

 5. … and when necessary, slip on your invisibility cloak

-It’s all very well schmoozing delegates in the coffee breaks, but there are times when you need to be invisible.
+Schmoozing delegates in the coffee breaks is all very well, but there are times when you need to be invisible.
 I particularly like to get shots of speakers with the audience in the background.
 Don’t be shy.
 Remember, it’s your job!
 The cardinal rule here is that you should never disturb the speaker herself.
 If she’s an entertaining speaker, the audience will never notice you appearing behind her for a few seconds – just long enough to get the shot you want.
 Always get to the event in good time to explore the venue thoroughly.
 Where will you get the best views of the stage?
 How will you get there most easily and most unobtrusively?